What is Cartilage Restoration?

 - The patient is suffering from articulating cartilage damage in the knee, ankle, or shoulder.

 - The patient has tried non-invasive treatments for cartilage damage.
-The non-invasive treatments have failed to restrain the damage, and there is a threat that the entire cartilage will be affected.
+Non-invasive treatments have failed to restrain the damage, and there is a threat that the entire cartilage will be affected.

 - The patient is less than 50 years of age.